 How to Meal Prep for the Week (Without Burning Out)

-Meal prepping sounds like a great idea until Sunday afternoon rolls around and the thought of standing in the kitchen for four hours makes you want to order pizza instead.
+Meal prepping sounds like a great idea until Sunday afternoon rolls around, when the thought of standing in the kitchen for 4 hours makes you want to order pizza instead.
 Here's the thing: meal prep doesn't have to be an all-day project.
 With the right approach, you can set yourself up for a week of easy, home-cooked meals in under two hours.

 Why Meal Prep Actually Works